-Sharon Peters is a partner in the Portland office of Lewis Brisbois and a member of the Healthcare, Employment & Labor, and General Liability Practices.
+Sharon Peters is a partner in the Portland office of Lewis Brisbois and a member of the Healthcare and Labor & Employment Practices.
 Ms. Peters advises health care providers on personnel issues presented in the health care industry as well as regulatory compliance, privacy, peer review and medical staff proceedings, consent for treatment, involuntary commitment procedures, guardianship, and discharge concerns.
 Additionally, she represents employers regarding a wide range of employment law issues including disability accommodations, leaves of absence, discrimination and harassment, restrictive covenants, wage and hour, and terminations.
 In both settings, she is experienced in crisis management and fact investigations.

 Ms. Peters is a frequent speaker who enjoys working with clients to develop best practices for claims avoidance.
 She was named to Rising Stars by Super Lawyers magazine from 2009 to 2016.

 - "State Legislative Responses to the Opiod Crisis: Leading Examples," AHLA Health and Life Science Law Journal, February 2018

 - "From Paper to Decision: Applying the Fair Hearing Plan to Reality," Co-author, MedStaff News, American Health Lawyers Association, Spring 2016.

 - “Internet Background Checks: Is it Worth the Risk?”
 Co-author, Legal Management News, Spring 2015.